LOS Comparison

 Blend Overview

-Blend (NASDAQ: BLND) has carved out a distinctive position in the LOS market by approaching lending technology from the borrower's perspective first.
+Blend (NASDAQ: BLND) has carved out a distinctive position in the lending technology market by approaching lending from the borrower's perspective first.
 Founded in 2012 and publicly traded since 2021, the company started as a digital mortgage application platform and has since expanded into consumer lending, home equity, and deposit account opening.
-Where traditional LOS platforms optimize for back-office workflow and compliance, Blend leads with a consumer-grade application experience that's designed to reduce abandonment and accelerate time-to-close.
-Several of the largest U.S. banks — including Wells Fargo and U.S. Bank — use Blend for their digital lending channels.
+Blend is primarily a point-of-sale / borrower portal layer — not a full back-office LOS — and is most commonly deployed on top of another LOS like Encompass to deliver a consumer-grade application experience.
+Several of the largest U.S. banks use Blend for their digital lending channels.
 For community banks and credit unions, Blend's appeal lies in competing on borrower experience without building custom technology.
-The platform's API-first architecture also makes it one of the most extensible options for institutions with development resources.

 Encompass Overview